WHMCS/developer-docs/admin-area/index.md

 ## Logo

-In order to make changes to the logo displayed on the top left corner of admin area pages, in the `~/admin/templates` folder, replace the `images/logo.gif` file.
+In order to make changes to the logo displayed on the top left corner of admin area pages, replace the `logo.gif` file in the `~/admin/templates/yourname/images` folder.

 # CSS Styling